Category Archives: Carolyn Jones

 Pre-code 1930s horror is brilliant, so I cannot wait to watch this offering soon.

 With these riches, one could anticipate a masterpiece like Frankenstein (1931) or King Kong (1933).
-It’s not quite on that level with a B-movie vibe that rises immensely in respectability with exquisite human art, a chilling premise, and a lesson about historical figures of long ago.
+It’s not entirely on that level with a B-movie vibe that rises immensely in respectability with exquisite human art, a chilling premise, and a lesson about historical figures of long ago.

 The film is a very short eighty-eight minutes.

-Director, Andre De Toth confirms to his audience that it’s a 3-D film with the bold title leaping out of the screen within seconds.
+Director Andre De Toth confirms to his audience that it’s a 3-D film with the bold title leaping out of the screen within seconds.
 This sets the tone perfectly as the illustrious wax museum set is up next.

 Wax creations like Marie Antoinette, John Wilkes Booth, and Joan of Arc pose in the vast gallery.